Lyle Chan

-Lyle Chan is an Australian composer known for his unique approach of writing cumulative works with only one work per genre.
+Lyle Chan is an Australian composer, known for his unique approach of writing cumulative works with only one work per genre.
+His AIDS Memoir Quartet chronicles his years as an HIV/AIDS activist at the height of the epidemic in Australia.
+John Cage was a major influence on his work, and he is regarded as an authority on the musician.

-He has described his music as a diary or memoir, particularly of emotions.